peteroupc/peteroupc.github.io/bernoulli.md

 - The polynomials are written in _Bernstein form_ (see "[**Certain Polynomials**](#Certain_Polynomials)").
 - For each sequence, the degree-_n_ polynomials' coefficients must lie at or "inside" those of the previous upper polynomial and the previous lower one (once the polynomials are elevated to degree _n_).

-This section sets forth two algorithms to simulate factory functions via polynomials.
-In both algorithms:
+The following algorithm can be used to simulate factory functions via polynomials.
+In the algorithm:

 - **fbelow**(_n_, _k_) is a lower bound of the _k_<sup>th</sup> coefficient for a degree-_n_ polynomial in Bernstein form that approximates _f_ from below, where _k_ is in the interval [0, _n_].
 For example, this can be _f_(_k_/_n_) minus a constant that depends on _n_.
 (See note 3 below.)
 - **fabove**(_n_, _k_) is an upper bound of the _k_<sup>th</sup> coefficient for a degree-_n_ polynomial in Bernstein form  that approximates _f_ from above.
 For example, this can be _f_(_k_/_n_) plus a constant that depends on _n_.
 (See note 3.)

-The first algorithm implements the reverse-time martingale framework (Algorithm 4) in Łatuszyński et al. (2009/2011\)[^20] and the degree-doubling suggestion in Algorithm I of Flegal and Herbei (2012\)[^21], although an error in Algorithm I is noted below.
+The algorithm implements the reverse-time martingale framework (Algorithm 4) in Łatuszyński et al. (2009/2011\)[^20] and the degree-doubling suggestion in Algorithm I of Flegal and Herbei (2012\)[^21], although an error in Algorithm I is noted below.
 The first algorithm follows.

 1. Generate a uniform(0, 1) random variate, call it _ret_.
 2. Set _&#x2113;_ and _&#x2113;t_ to 0.
 Set _u_ and _ut_ to 1.
 Set _lastdegree_ to 0, and set _ones_ to 0.